-9. In a bowl, take a tablespoon of besan and add ½ cup water to it and mix well.
+9. In a bowl, take a tablespoon of Makki flour and add ½ cup water to it and mix well.

 10. Add this slurry to the pureed saag mix and keep it on a low flame.
 You could cover the saag with a plate and keep stirring constantly every 3-4 minutes.

-11. Allow it to thicken slightly and the besan to loose its rawness.
+11. Allow it to thicken slightly and the Makki flour to lose its rawness.

 12. On a separate flame, place a pan and add 2 tablespoons of ghee to it.